Skip to content

 { "type": "document", "document": { … } } // normative

-// One or more mutations must fail
+// One or more mutations must fail; errorCode is optional — see Error Codes page

 Relative pointer grammar